PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 [Generate a new share link](#creating-a-share-link-for-a-workflow) to include new changes to a workflow.

-::: tip Share Links persist
+::: tip Share links persist

 You can create multiple share links for the same workflow with different prop configurations, or even different steps.